 Common biological reactions

-The production of enzyme by way of protein synthesis involves amino acid synthesis, transcription, and translation.
-In amino acid synthesis, there is a set of biochemical processes that produce amino acids from carbon sources like glucose.
-Within the cells, enzyme is generated by transcription and translation processes.
+The production of enzymes by way of protein synthesis involves transcription and translation.
+Within the cells, an enzyme is generated by transcription and translation processes.
 Transcription is the process by which mRNA template, encoding the sequence of amino acids in the form of a trinucleotide code, is transcribed from DNA to provide a template for translation.
 Translation is the process in which amino acids are linked together in a specific order according to the rules specified by the genetic code.
-It occurs in the cytoplasm where the ribosomes are located.
 It consists of four phases: (1) activation (the amino acid is covalently bonded to the tRNA), (2) initiation (the small subunit of the ribosome binds to 5′ end of mRNA with the help of initiation factors), (3) elongation (the next aminoacyl-tRNA in line binds to the ribosome along with GTP and an elongation factor), and (4) termination (the A site of the ribosome faces a stop codon).
 The newly formed proteinaceous structure will undergo further processes, e.g. post-translational modification and folding.